d33psky/compare-telescopes/README.md

 ### Point Object Irradiance
 Point Object Irradiance is the radiant flux (power) received by the sensor per unit area of a point object.
 For point objects such as stars the image irradiance varies as the aperture area ratio and the inverse square of the focal ratio.
-**Aperture size matters for Point Object Irradiance.** (It does not for Extended Object Irradiance).
+**Aperture size matters for Point Object Irradiance, as well as focal ratio.** (Aperture size alone does not matter for Extended Object Irradiance).

 Formula:
 ```